Riding In Your New Ansur®

-The big day is here and your saddle has arrived!
+The big day is here and your Ansur treeless saddle has arrived!
 The suggestions below will help you and your horse quickly and easily adjust to your new Ansur.

 Girthing/Cinching your new Ansur

-The proper girthing/cinching of your Ansur® saddle is very important.
+The proper girthing/cinching of your Ansur treeless saddle is very important.
 Do not over tighten your girth or cinch.
-Properly done, you should still be able to slide the palm of your hand between the horse’s belly and the girth or cinch, without having to shove it in between.
-This method of securing your Ansur® saddle will allow it to naturally seek out the “sweet spot” on your horse’s back that will be the most comfortable for horse and rider.
-Remember, the saddle needs to slightly bend and flex with your horse’s movements.
+When properly done, you should still be able to slide the palm of your hand between the horse’s belly and the girth or cinch, without having to shove it in between.
+This method of securing your Ansur saddle will allow it to naturally seek out the “sweet spot” on your horse’s back that will be the most comfortable for horse and rider.
+Remember, treeless saddles need to slightly bend and flex with your horse’s movements.
 It cannot do this if your cinch or girth is over tightened and flattens your saddle on the horse’s back and over his withers.

 Your First Few Rides: The Exercises

-Expect a different riding experience in your new saddle than you are used to!.
-Your Ansur® saddle is accompanied by some suggested riding exercises that will help you get the feel of both a flexible saddle structure and your horse’s increased freedom of movement.
+Expect a different riding experience in your new treeless saddle than you are used to!
+Your Ansur saddle is accompanied by some suggested riding exercises that will help you get the feel of both a flexible treeless saddle structure and your horse’s increased freedom of movement.
 The important thing is to gradually get used to the new riding experience so you and your horse can discover together the joy of pain-free movement in all gaits.

 "By using these very simple exercises, you will begin to ride more with your body and subtle weight changes.
 Quiet effectiveness is a joy for the horse and also for the rider!" - Carole Weidner